Parth511/Wcat-Project-in-Nodejs/readme.md

 1- If file entered is not found then it gives file does not exist error message

 2- -n and -b are mutually exclusive options, so if user types both of them together it should give an error instead of executing both.

+#### Files

+The main input and fucntion calls are done in wcat.js file and remaining features are implemented in their own separate files using the module import functionality on nodejs.
+This makes the complete code a lot more modular and easy to debug/change according to requirement.